skiff-org/skiff-apps/CONTRIBUTING.md

 - Self-reviewing and commenting on your own code is highly appreciated.
 - The branch should be up-to-date with the target branch `main`.

-### Documentation

-Skiff UI's documentation is hosted separately on (https://skiff.com/crypto).
-Any changes should tag the core team to update the site.

 ### Code style

 Make sure to enable lint on-save.
 You can also run the commands `yarn prettier` and `yarn lint`.
 This will be checked by CI when you open a Pull request.